ventus-ag/documentation/content/products/compute/connect-linux-vm.md

 - fill in the form on the next opened *Create Firewall window* and click on the CREATE icon:

 ![](../../../assets/images/fw/25.png?width=35pc&classes=border,shadow)

+After these steps, the newly created Firewall will be added to the *Firewalls page*.

+As a next step, we need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 22 on the Virtual Machines.

 **To add the described above rule to the newly created Firewall do the following:**
 - open the *Firewall Rules page* - for this click on the **Name** of the corresponding Firewall: